herttaleinonen/Dynamic_visual_environments/README.md

 # Dynamic_visual_environments
 PhD project

-To run, install pylink and EyeLinkCoreGraphicsPsychoPy.py from SR research.
+To run main.py with EyeLink, install pylink and EyeLinkCoreGraphicsPsychoPy.py from SR research.